Do You Need Help?

-Our creativity often goes unnoticed, even by ourselves, much less given a regular outlet.
+Our creativity often goes unnoticed, even by ourselves.
+Like any skill, our ability to effectively express our feelings will go dormant unless given a regular outlet.
 Find a way to express your emotions and needs on a regular basis, such as journaling, blogging, painting, writing, or some other method.

 8. Talk about it

-Many of us can feel isolated and overwhelmed by problems sometimes.
+Many of us can feel isolated and overwhelmed by problems.
 Talking about how you feel will help.
-Confide in someone you trust and if you feel there is nobody to talk to, call a suicide helpline or hotline in your community.
-Some people are comfortable just chatting with an online or real-life friend, but are embarrassed to start the conversation.
-You’d be amazed at just how good you will feel if you can take that first step.
+Confide in someone you trust and if you feel there is nobody to talk to, call a helpline or hotline in your community.
+Some people are comfortable chatting with an online or real-life friend, but others are embarrassed to start the conversation.
+You’d be amazed at just how good you will feel if you can just take that first step.

 9. Ask for help

 If you were feeling physically sick you would see a doctor, so don’t be embarrassed about getting help for your mental health.
 Everyone needs help from time to time and there is nothing wrong with asking for it.
 In fact, asking for help is a sign of personal strength.

 10. Talk to a professional